mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

      GRIDVEL: BDF2
    ```

-   `NONLINITER: Newton` instructs the fluid field to assemble _all_ linearization terms, such that the monolithic FSI scheme can solve the nonlinear problem in each time step with a Newton method using a consistent linearization of all residual terms.
+   Similar to the solid field, a default `LINEAR_SOLVER` must be defined. `NONLINITER: Newton` instructs the fluid field to assemble _all_ linearization terms, such that the monolithic FSI scheme can solve the nonlinear problem in each time step with a Newton method using a consistent linearization of all residual terms.
    A 2nd-order backward differentiation formula (BDF2) is used to approximate the grid velocity in the ALE description of the Navier-Stokes equations based on the ALE Mesh discplacements.
    The fluid field performs time integration via the Generalized-alpha scheme [2] with parameters `ALPHA_M`, `ALPHA_F` and `GAMMA` as given.
 See the [fluid time integration documentation](https://4c-multiphysics.github.io/4C/documentation/headerreference.html#fluid-dynamic) for details and further options.

+- Define the **ALE mesh motion** field:

-- The mesh motion problem of the ALE formulation of the fluid domain is defined as follows:
+   The mesh motion problem of the ALE formulation of the fluid domain is defined as follows:

    ```yaml
    ALE DYNAMIC:
      ALE_TYPE: springs_material
      LINEAR_SOLVER: 1
    ```

+   The `ALE_TYPE` specifies the mesh motion algorithm to interpret the mesh as a network of springs.
+Similar to solid and fluid field, a default `LINEAR_SOLVER` must be defined.

+### Defining the FSI coupling interaction

 We can now define the FSI algorithm.
 First, we describe the overall FSI procedure by adding the follwing lines to the 4C input file: